Construction is Underway on Nutrient Optimization Project to Improve Water Quality of San Francisco BayOctober 15, 2018

 A groundbreaking event to kick off construction of the new facility was held on October 16, 2018.

-Most treatment plants in the Bay Area were designed to remove solids and reduce oxygen demand on the environment from the incoming sewage.
-Now, attention is focusing on the nutrients, because they carry the risk of causing too much algae (phytoplankton) to grow in the Bay.
-Algae is an important part of the ecosystem, but too much of it can cause problems for fish and other organisms that live in the Bay.
+Too much nutrient left in the water can cause too much algae to grow.
+While algae is an important part of the ecosystem, too much of it can deplete oxygen levels in the water and cause problems for fish and other organisms that live in the Bay.

 With this project, Oro Loma becomes one of the first of 37 agencies in the Bay Area to take action in response to growing concerns about nutrient levels in the San Francisco Bay.
-The new treatment process will convert nearly all incoming ammonia (from urine) to a more environmentally friendly nitrate molecule, and then convert approximately half of the nitrate to nitrogen gas, which makes up most of the Earth’s atmosphere.
-The process design provides the ability to remove even more nitrate, if needed.
+The new treatment process will convert nearly all incoming ammonia (from urine) to a more environmentally friendly as well as return half of the nitrogen back to the atmosphere.
+The process has the ability to remove even more nutrients, if needed.